blosavio/chlog/README.md

         </dt>
         <dd>
           <p>
             A sequence of notable versions of project.
-Concretely, a tail-appended vector containing one or more <a href="#version">version</a> hash-maps.
+Concretely, a tail-appended sequence containing one or more <a href="#version">version</a> hashmaps.
-            Typically resides in an .edn file where Chlog can locate it.
+            Typically resides in an <code>.edn</code> file where Chlog can locate it.
 The changelog contains information about the software that helps people understand what will happen when switching from one version of the software to another.
           </p>
         </dd>
       </dl>